Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m1.md

     - New NNStreamer elements such as datareposrc, datareposink, and tensor_trainer have been added.
     - Support for the training in AI pipeline has been added.
 - NNTrainer updates
-  - Support proactive swap which utilize secondary storage for less memory consumption
+  - Support proactive swap which utilizes secondary storage for less memory consumption.
-    - Add Cache Pool / Cache Loader / Cache Element classes
+    - Add Cache Pool/Cache Loader/Cache Element classes.
-    - Update Memory pool and planner for better utilization
+    - Update Memory pool and planner for better utilization.
-  - Added Execution order and memory usage tarcing for debugging
+  - Added Execution order and memory usage tarcing for debugging.
-  - Added TFLite exporter which generate inference model for tflite (unstable)
+  - Added TFLite exporter which generates inference model for tflite (unstable).
 - Open source updates
   - TensorFlow-Lite2 has been upgraded to version 2.11.0.
   - Flatbuffers has been upgraded to version 2.0.6.